appwrite/demos-for-vue/example-fileupload/README.md

 # Appwrite + VueJS =❤️
-This example is to showcase [Appwrite's JS API](https://github.com/appwrite/sdk-for-js) with [VueJS](https://vuejs.org/) by creating a File Uploading Application where you can Upload files and See recently uploaded files.
+This example is to showcase [Appwrite's JS API](https://github.com/appwrite/sdk-for-js) with [VueJS](https://vuejs.org/) by creating a file uploading application where you can upload files and see recently uploaded files.

 ## Prerequisites

--   A Recent Version of NodeJS
+-   A recent version of [NodeJS](https://nodejs.org/)
--   Yarn (Feel free to use NPM if you want to, just switch out the Yarn Commands for their NPM counterparts)
+-   [Yarn](https://yarnpkg.com/) (Feel free to use [NPM](https://www.npmjs.com/) if you want to, just switch out the Yarn Commands for their NPM counterparts)
 -   [A locally running appwrite instance](https://appwrite.io/docs/installation).

 ## Getting Started
-To get started as fast as possible we will use the Vue CLI, Here we will use NPX to launch the Vue CLI without installing it globally.
+To get started as fast as possible we will use the Vue CLI, here we will use NPX to launch the Vue CLI without installing it globally.
 ``` shell
 npx @vue/cli create --default example-fileupload
 cd example-fileupload
 ```
-that should create an app with VueJS 2, Babel and ESLint, while we are in the terminal we might as well install the appwrite SDK for later using:
+That should create an app with VueJS 2, Babel and ESLint, while we are in the terminal we might as well install the Appwrite SDK for later using:
 ```shell
 yarn add appwrite
 ```